TheCMMC/ABM-singlecell/README.md

 # ABM microcarriers

 This software is used for the Proof of Concept project by the [CMMC](thecmmc.org).
+The technical report describing the proof of concept can be found [here](https://zenodo.org/record/4264611).

 ## About